 reflection-on-action — The thinking after the event, going back over the decisions made, pondering the general lessons, or novel solutions found and reflecting too upon the processes we use including the processes used during reflection-in-action.

 These form a ladder of reflection where one can reflect on one’s actions, one’s process of reflection, and in a way Schön’s own reflection is a very high-level reflection on the whole ladder.
 However, like Heidegger’s circumspection, these levels of reflection are not divorced from praxis, but are both based on experience and subject to frequent experimentation, trying out ideas, grounding ideas in action.

 Schön studied a variety of professionals, but particularly those involved in various aspects of design.
 For a designer reflection is particularly important as it is this that allows new solutions.

-It is often designing for a familiar environment that is most hard as here one has to find ways of estrangement.
-The ethnographer Garfinkel encouraged his students to engage in breaching experiments, deliberately contravening social norms in order to foreground them, make the everyday rules of life obvious [[Ga67]].
+It is often designing for a familiar environment that is most hard as here one has to find ways of estrangement such as Garfinkel’s breaching experiments (see Chapter [[ch:elements]]) designed to make the everyday rules of life obvious [[Ga67]].
 Of course, to even do this one has to be aware enough of the rules to deliberately contravene them!
 The experienced analysts may learn over time, to look askance, to take the child’s eye, and see the strange in the familiar, but that is a hard and long lesson — one that both expert ethnographers and comedians learn.

 Estrangement can sometimes be aided by systematic actions: cataloguing everything: every activity during the day, every object on a desk; the daily-used and infrequently accessed, the unusual and the normal all become equal on the list.
 It is often surprising what one notices in a photograph that was not apparent when taking it, especially if you point the camera in an unusual direction.